Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Clustering-Based Redshift Estimation

-These results are very encouraging for the future of using shared clustering signals from \hi intensity maps to calibrate photometric redshifts.
 Small discrepancies tend to exist at the extreme ends of the redshift distribution.
-When the true redshift distribution at these edges should be close to zero, often the estimator predicts a non-zero quantity.
+When the true redshift distribution at these edges should be close to zero, often the estimator in the foreground contaminated case, predicts a non-zero quantity.
 These are due to residual edge effects not fully mitigated by the correction outlined in Section \ref{zExtSection}.
 Because of this, it is difficult to place quantitative interpretation on the results in Figure \ref{dNdzphotoz} without these edge discrepancies skewing the measurement.
-We calculate the Median Absolute Deviation (MAD) for the differences between the true and estimated distributions i.e. $\text{d}N/\text{d}z_\text{true} - \text{d}N/\text{d}z_\text{est}$, since this measurement will not be too sensitive to the incorrect estimations near the edges.
-We find that for the three GAEA distributions shown in Figure \ref{dNdzphotoz} these MAD values are 0.426, 0.304 and 0.386 for $0.1<z_\text{photo}<0.2$, $0.2<z_\text{photo}<0.3$ and $0.3<z_\text{photo}<0.4$ respectively.
-For MICE, the MAD values for the differences in true and estimated distributions are 0.149, 0.226 and 0.260.
+We calculate the Median Absolute Deviation (MAD) for the differences between the true and estimated distributions for the foreground contaminated blue data points2 i.e. $\text{d}N/\text{d}z_\text{true} - \text{d}N/\text{d}z_\text{est}$, since this measurement will not be too sensitive to the incorrect estimations near the edges.
+We find that for the three GAEA distributions shown in Figure \ref{dNdzphotoz} these MAD values are 0.199, 0.167 and 0.284 for $0.1<z_\text{photo}<0.2$, $0.2<z_\text{photo}<0.3$ and $0.3<z_\text{photo}<0.4$ respectively.
+For MICE, the MAD values for the differences in true and estimated distributions are 0.129, 0.107 and 0.132.
 The similar values in each simulation demonstrate that the redshift prediction method is behaving consistently.
-The relatively low MAD values, under 10\% of the normalised $\text{d}N/\text{d}z$ peak value, also suggest the discrepancies between true and estimated distributions are mostly small and is indicative of the estimator's precision.
+The relatively low MAD values, under 5\% of the normalised $\text{d}N/\text{d}z$ peak value, also suggest the discrepancies between true and estimated distributions are mostly small and is indicative of the estimator's precision.
 This represents an excellent test of cross-correlations between foreground affected \hi intensity maps and photometric surveys.
 This is because this method relies on sufficient cross-signal existing for poorly constrained optical redshifts over wide redshift ranges.
 The relative success of this method suggests that the problems outlined in Section \ref{PhotozUncertainty} will be surmountable.

-A key factor regarding the success of the clustering-based redshift estimation method using \hi intensity maps is the size of the instrumental beam. \citet{Cunnington:2018zxg} found that the error on the estimation is directly proportional to the beam size and can be approximated by
+We found that a key factor regarding the success of the clustering-based redshift estimation method using \hi intensity maps is the combination of the sky area and the size of the instrumental beam. \citet{Cunnington:2018zxg} found that the error on the estimation is directly proportional to the beam size and can be approximated by